5 Things You Need to Know About Electronic Health Records in Medical Education - Part 1

 - Ensure adequate privacy and security protection for personal health information

-While these concepts seem intuitive and integral to computer-based utilization, they have not been so adopted.
+While these concepts seem intuitive and integral to computer-based utilization they have not been so easily adopted.
 Although a cultural shift has occurred within the last generation to require electronic interaction across all business sectors, this has not been integrated into medical training and goes against the humanistic patient care interactions taught in medical school.

-Atul Gwande, a surgeon, public health researcher, and writer may be best known in the world of healthcare simulation and patient safety for his book The Checklist Manifesto.
+Atul Gawande, a surgeon, public health researcher, and writer may be best known in the world of healthcare simulation and patient safety for his book The Checklist Manifesto.
 This work advocated for and popularized the concept of fixing system processes to improve medical outcomes by using checklists and empowering team communication.
-Dr. Gwande recently spoke out about the state of electronic health records in an article published in the November 12, 2018 issue of the New Yorker.
+Dr. Gawande recently spoke out about the state of electronic health records in an article published in the November 12, 2018 issue of the New Yorker.
 This exposé titled “The Upgrade” describes the experience of receiving training on the use of an electronic health record and its impact on healthcare delivery among a variety of specialties.
 He describes the effect of separating the human interaction with patients and its toll on job satisfaction and burnout.
 Many of the activities previously performed by medical assistants has become the responsibility of the physician.
 The ability to generate immense amounts of data and reports actually obfuscated the simple and critical information previously written in short hand written notes.
 This information overload may actually increase the time to find and act on information, not decreased it.

 Electronic health records are not going away, but many physicians have negative views about them.
-Dr. Gawade describes a greater impact of EHR documentation on primary care specialties where patient interactions predominate over procedural specialties such as surgery.
-Within the emergency department it has been found that a physician is likely to click over 4,000 times on each 10 hour shift. [v] In another study, it was found that it took over 13 minutes on average to document a patient interaction in the Cerner EHR by emergency Resident physicians in a simulation training session.[vi]
+Dr. Gawande describes a greater impact of EHR documentation on primary care specialties where patient interactions predominate over procedural specialties such as surgery.
+Within the emergency department it has been found that a physician is likely to click over 4,000 times on each 10 hour shift. [v] In another study, it was found that it took over 13 minutes on average to document a patient interaction in the Cerner EHR by emergency resident physicians in a simulation training session.[vi]
 This did not including time spent talking to or physically examining a patient.
 A method to improve this system process has included the use of medical scribes.
 These are often non-medically trained individuals who follow a physician around on shift and write down information about the patient’s history and physical examination thus allowing increased focus on the patient interaction.
-A new extreme form of this reported by Dr. Gawade in his article “The Upgrade” included a discussion of a new company, IKS Health, that is offering audio recordings of office visits that are transmitted to physicians in Mumbai India who will review and transcribe the encounter.
+A new extreme form of this reported by Dr. Gawande in his article “The Upgrade” included a discussion of a new company, IKS Health, that is offering audio recordings of office visits that are transmitted to physicians in Mumbai India who will review and transcribe the encounter.
 This company proports to offer increased accuracy and maximized billing.